 Hike Endless Wall while your legs are fresh

-If trail conditions are poor, or if someone in your group isn’t feeling a full hike, keep the overlooks and scenic stops, then save your energy for the afternoon.
-You won’t ruin the day by scaling it back.
-You’ll probably improve it.
+If trail conditions are poor, or if someone in the group isn’t feeling a full hike, keep the overlooks and scenic stops and save energy for the afternoon.
+Scaling back rarely ruins the day.

-Take a real lunch, then head south for your finish
+Take a real lunch, then head south for the finish

-By midday, I like to slow the pace down on purpose.
+By midday, slow the pace down on purpose.
 New River Gorge rewards that.
-You’re not in a park where every great stop sits five minutes apart, so trying to sprint through lunch usually backfires.
+Stops aren’t five minutes apart here, so sprinting through lunch usually backfires.

 A quick reset makes the afternoon better

-You have two easy options here.
-Pack a picnic, or head into Fayetteville, the local hub, for food.
-Either works.
-I lean picnic if the weather is nice and everyone already has what they need.
-If not, Fayetteville is close, with spots like Cathedral Cafe making great stops that make the day feel less rigid.
+Two easy options: pack a picnic, or head into Fayetteville (the local hub) for food.
+Both work.
+Picnic is the move if the weather is good and everyone already has supplies.
+If not, Fayetteville is minutes away, with places like Cathedral Cafe making a relaxed midday stop.

-This is also the right time to ask a basic question: do you want more scenery, or more adrenaline?
-If you booked whitewater rafting, the Bridge Walk, or other adventures on the gorge, that’s a different day plan.
-Both are great, but they take over your schedule.
-For a true first-timer sightseeing day, I prefer keeping lunch simple and moving on.
+This is also the right time to ask a basic question: scenery or adrenaline?
+If you booked whitewater rafting or the Bridge Walk, that’s a different day plan.
+Both are great, but they take over the schedule.
+For a first-timer sightseeing day, keep lunch simple and move on.

 If you want a broader planning primer before you go, West Virginia Tourism’s first-time guide is a useful read.